 On many occasions, Mark and I have been walking at night from downtown back home which was located outside the city center, and felt very safe and comfortable.
 People were always friendly and helpful.
 In fact, among all the countries we visited in Europe, we felt that Bosnian people were the friendliest.
 Also, they were very receptive of tourists.

 The outskirts of the western and eastern parts of the city look a bit shady but I think it is related to some old buildings that have a depressing look.
 You won’t be hanging out there anyway, so don’t overthink it.

 Other than that, keep in mind, there still may be some mines in the vicinity of the city, left after the time of the Bosnian war.
 If you go for a walk on the hills, do not get off the tracks and trails.

 LIFEHACKS AND GENERAL INFO ON SARAJEVO

 In many restaurants, pubs, and bars you would need to reserve a table in advance to make sure you have a seat.
-Locals love spending their evenings in this type of places, so they are often packed.
-Take a look at our post where to eat in Sarajevo.
+Locals love spending their evenings in these types of places, so they are often packed.
+Take a look at our post on where to eat in Sarajevo.
 I’ve included lots of interesting places.

 If you are using a tram, make sure to not only buy a ticket from a driver but stamp it through the machine.
 Controllers hop on a tram many times during the day, if your ticket is not stamped you’ll get a fine.
 We didn’t know we had to stamp ours and ended up paying 30 euros for both of us.